Mbed-TLS/mbedtls-docs/kb/attacks/poc-guidelines.md

 Any violation of these rules disqualifies the PoC.

+### Reproduction instructions

+Please provide complete instructions to reproduce the problem, such as:

+* The exact version of the product that the PoC works against.
+This should be the latest release in a supported branch of [TF-PSA-Crypto](https://github.com/Mbed-TLS/TF-PSA-Crypto/blob/development/BRANCHES.md) or [Mbed TLS](https://github.com/Mbed-TLS/mbedtls/blob/development/BRANCHES.md), or a more recent commit on a supported branch.
+* The compile-time configuration of the library.
+* The platform and compiler that you used.
+* Instructions for compiling the PoC, if it's in the form of a separate program.
+* Instructions for running the PoC, if it's more complicated than building and running a program with no arguments.

 ## Structure of a PoC

 This section discusses the preferred structure of a PoC.
 These are guidelines, not requirements.
 You do not have to follow them, but they make our life easier.